reinterpretcat/vrp/README.md

 defined in 'pragmatic' or 'scientific' format using default metaheuristic.
 For more complex scenarios, please refer to `vrp-core` documentation.

-If you're using some other language, e.g java, please check `examples`.
+If you're using some other language, e.g java, please check `examples` to see how to call the library from it.

 # Status